 - Performance.
-PCIe devices generally have faster performance than SSD devices.
+PCIe devices generally have faster performance than SATA devices.

 - Write endurance.
-The write endurance of the PCIe or SSD devices must meet the requirements for capacity or for cache in all-flash configurations, and for cache in hybrid configurations.
+The write endurance of the SSD devices must meet the requirements for capacity or for cache in all-flash configurations, and for cache in hybrid configurations.

 - Cost.
 PCIe devices generally have higher cost than SSD devices.

 Flash Devices as vSAN Capacity